-Last: Get your screening completed!
+Get your screening completed!
 Once your nomination is received you have 30 days to complete the screening requirements and submit.
-The eligibility is strict, you must have a favorably adjudicated NACLC or be eligible for a secrete clearance.
+The eligibility is strict; you must have a favorably adjudicated NACLC or be eligible for a secret clearance.
 Those who do not qualify in the end may find themselves in the “Needs of the Navy” window of their PRDs if they take too long to complete the screening only to find out they do not qualify.

 You will not find out the Ultimate Duty Assignment (UDA), inside of your District, until after you have completed your Recruiter Duty Screening Package and received your hard copy orders.
 At that time only, you will contact the Chief Recruiter of your District to negotiate for your UDA.